roshanprabhakar/pose-animator/README.md

 - https://github.com/nodejs/node-gyp/issues/1927#issuecomment-661825834
 - https://github.com/yemount/pose-animator/issues/12#issuecomment-626741765

-The second link above does something bad - it no longer allows you to see the original script in chrome which is quite useful for debugging.
+The second link above no longer allows you to see the original script in chrome which is quite useful for debugging.

-So a better solution is to NOT add --no-source-maps to package.json and instead replace the file node_modules/paper/dist/paper-full.js with a working copy available at https://pose-animator-demo.firebaseapp.com/node_modules/paper/dist/paper-full.js.
+A better solution would be to NOT add --no-source-maps to package.json and instead replace the file node_modules/paper/dist/paper-full.js with a working copy available at https://pose-animator-demo.firebaseapp.com/node_modules/paper/dist/paper-full.js.

 ## Platform support